Term life vs. Group mortgage life insurance which is better

-- Provisions can be canceled by the insurance company or policy owner.
+- The insurance company or policy owner can cancel provisions.
 You are a certificate holder; the financial institution is the policy owner.

-- Portability is applicable to a particular mortgage loan.
+- Portability applies to a particular mortgage loan.
 If you close your loan, you lose your protection.

 - Flexibility for additional coverage is usually not available.
 Coverage for a spouse may be available with some group policies.